 The Institute is an Illinois-based L3C with a social entrepreneurial focus on improving performance in P-12 education and in the workplace.
 The Institute serves all sectors using revenue generated to support P-12 improvement.
 The Institute is organized into two channels: P-12 Performance Improvement and All-Sector Performance Improvement.
 Dr. Judith Hale, PhD, CPT is CEO.
 Deb Page, CPT is President.
-Each channel will be led by a Senior Partner who will be named at the conclusion of the first year.

 The Institute has chosen to focus its work on developing highly effective practitioners to make the transition to performance consultants, trainers, and coaches who are adept in performance-based approaches to improvement and sustainability.
 It believes that solutions are best developed “in the field for the field for the field”.
 Partnerships are hallmarks of the work of the Institute.